sanchitvj/sports_betting_analytics_engine/README.md

 > 2. Batch grafana dashboard
 > 3. Unit and integration tests and corresponding workflows
 > 4. Ruff linting and type checking and corresponding workflows
-> 5. CI/CD for package `betflow` and corresponding docs
+> 5. CI/CD for package `Betflow` and corresponding docs
 > 6. Asynchronous Kafka orchestrator, one producer for all
 > 7. Weather component in batch pipeline
 > 8. Processing DAGs and analytics for data published by Kafka streams